Typhonragewind/meshcentral-docker/README.md

             - ./meshcentral/user_files:/opt/meshcentral/meshcentral-files    #where file uploads for users live
 ```

 If you do not wish to use the prebuilt image, you can also easily build it yourself.
-Just make sure to include **config.json.template** and **startup.sh** if you not change the Dockerfile.
+Just make sure to include **config.json.template** and **startup.sh** if you do not change the Dockerfile.

 ## Final words